nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 void print_bits_simple_rec(FILE *out, uint16_t n) {
     if (n>>1)
         print_bits_simple_rec(out, n>>1);
-    fprintf(out, "%d", n&0x1);
+    fprintf(out, "%d", n&0x1u);
 }
 ```

 `print_bits_simple_rec` is a recursive function that takes an `uint16_t` and it prints its bits.
 At each recursive call, we shrink the number by shifting one bit to the right (`n>>1`).
 We stop the recursive calls once the number reaches `0`.
-After all the the recursive stack is being built, we print the last bit of the number for each call (`n&0x1`).
+After the recursive stack is built, we print the last bit of the number for each call (`n&0x1`).

-It's not the scope of this article to explain recursion, but let's see how things execute, if we call the function on `n=0b00011011`:
+It's not the scope of this article to explain recursion, but let's see how things execute if we call the function on `n=0b00011011`:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/print_bits_simple_rec.png)

-And then, once `n=0b00000001`, we start printing chracters backwards:
+And then, once `n=0b00000001`, we start printing characters backwards:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/print_bits_simple_rec2.png)